 Choosing a CSP to manage your sales tax filings reduces the burden of managing end-to-end sales tax compliance while reducing organizational liability during the tax calculation process.

 Greece is introducing a tax reform to increase efficiency, prevent fraud and close its VAT gap by digitising its tax system.
-Although 1 October 2020 had been the intended date for mandatory participation, late changes announced by the tax authority mean only some taxpayers are obliged to use it for the rest of 2020.
-For others, participation during the first three months is voluntary.
-From 1 January 2021, it will be mandatory for all.
+Although 1 October 2020 had been the intended date for mandatory participation, late changes announced by the tax authority meant only some taxpayers were obliged to use it during 2020.
+For others, participation during the first three months has been voluntary.
+The date was postponed by the Greek government to 1 January 2021, and has since been delayed further and will now not be mandatory for all until 1 July 2021.

 Pioneering Latin American countries have led the way with VAT initiatives that rely heavily on technology for compliance and reporting.
 This gives governments greater visibility into business transactions.
 Download our infographic for the 10 lessons learned from Latin America’s initiatives that can help companies in Europe prepare for tax reporting changes.